In the Press2025-09-10T17:50:31-04:00

 Nicole Gabai, the founder of B. Organized, a member of the National Association of Productivity & Organizing Professionals and the author of The Art of Organizing: An Artful Guide to an Organized Life is a big fan of drawer dividers.
 “They can make a huge difference,” she enthuses.
 She recommends the OXO Good Grips Expandable Dresser Drawer Divider.
 “These handy dividers spring-load to create two or three sections in your drawer,” she says, which provides a compact area for your folded pants to sit and allows you to find them easily, which means no more digging through your drawer’s depths!
 Read more on First for Women >

-article US News and World Report moving across countryU.S.
+article moving across the country costsU.S.
 News & World Report

 By Geoff Williams